-Today, graduates with data science skills are in great demand.
+Nowadays, graduates with data science skills are in great demand.
 We are routinely asked to recommend our graduates for immediate employment.
-Indeed, many of them have conducted internships at leading technology companies, such as Google, IBM, Oracle, SAP, and Twitter.
-Our strong ties to industry offer students numerous opportunities to pursue rewarding internships, where they will acquire hands-on experience and put their knowledge and skills into practice.
+Many of them have conducted internships at leading technology companies, such as Google, IBM, Oracle, SAP, and Twitter.
+Our strong ties to industry offer students numerous opportunities to pursue rewarding internships, where they acquire hands-on experience and put their knowledge and skills into practice.
 These opportunities include DFKI (the German Research Center for Artificial Intelligence), Deutsche Telekom, SAP, Siemens, Trumpf, and innovative start-ups, such as Blue Yonder, Data Artisans, DataMarket, Internet Memory Research, Parstream, and Vico Research.

 The mandatory courses listed below offer students the opportunity to obtain training in data management systems and big data (analytics) technologies.
 Furthermore, elective courses enable them to acquire greater depth in machine intelligence, database technology, speech processing, or cloud operations and attend seminars in machine learning, parallel data processing, signal processing, or big data analytics.
 Upon completion of this programme, graduates will possess a sound foundation to begin a career as data scientists.

-For questions related to coordination of the program at TUB, please contact Ralf-Detlef Kutsche.
+For questions related to coordination of the programme at TUB, please contact Ralf-Detlef Kutsche.

-Further information on EIT Digital Master Program-Data Science at TU Berlin can be find here.
+Further information on EIT Digital Master Programme Data Science at TU Berlin can be found here.

 - Scalable Data Science: Systems and Methods, AIM-3 SDSSM (6 ECTS - previously called: Large Scale Data Processing and Analytics)